Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Results

-For the second configuration ($M\times N\times K = 4096\times 8192\times 4096$, Figure~\ref{fig:perf_emr_l2}-Right) we derive the same conclusions.
-The best performing SFC-CA GEMM in this case corresponds to the case with 2 $C$ copies (2.5D SFC-CA) and results in total reduction of L2 misses by 2.9$\times$ compared to oneDNN.
-For this experiment we observe that SFC-CA GEMM is 1.5$\times$ faster than oneDNN (51 vs 34.4 TFLOPs).
-These experimental results also show the importance of tuning the replication factor in order to balance the benefits on reduced data-movement in the GEMM phase and the additional overhead due to the reduction of the $C$ copies which increases as the number of $C$ copies rises.
-Even though we illustrated the total L2 misses as a Figure of Merit to explain the observed performance, it is noteworthy that not all L2 misses have equal impact on the final performance.
-For example, excessive L2 misses pertaining to $A$/$B$ accesses within the BRGEMM invocations (i.e.\ in the blue parts of the bars) may cause stalls in the pipeline and subsequently prevent the out-of-order execution of the fused-multiply-add (FMA) instructions (either they are traditional vector FMAs or Tile Matrix Multiplication instructions like AMX).
-On the other hand, L2 misses in streaming kernels like the final reduction of $C$ copies have less impact on the latency.
+In Figure~\ref{fig:perf_emr_l2}-Right we show the $4096\times 8192\times 4096$ experiment.
+The best performing SFC-CA GEMM corresponds to the case with 2 $C$ copies and reduces the L2 misses by 2.9$\times$ compared to oneDNN.
+The SFC-CA GEMM is 1.44$\times$ faster than oneDNN (51 vs 35.4 TFLOPs).
+Thus, it is important tuning the replication factor to balance the benefits on reduced data-movement in the GEMM phase and the cost of aggregating $C$ copies which increases proportionally with the number of $C$ copies.
+We showed the total L2 misses as Figure of Merit, however not all L2 misses affect performance equally.
+Excessive L2 misses pertaining to $A$/$B$ accesses within BRGEMMs (see blue bars) cause stalls in the pipeline and prevent prevent out-of-order execution of the fused-multiply-add (FMA) instructions (either vector FMAs or AMX Tile instructions).
+In contrast, L2 misses in streaming kernels (like final $C$ reduction) have less impact on latency.

-Figure~\ref{fig:perf_gnr} illustrates the BF16 GEMM performance for oneDNN and SFC-CA Algorithm for the same range of matrices on GNR.
-Again we observe that SFC-CA GEMM substantially outperforms oneDNN by 2$\times$ (geometric mean speedup) and tracks the roofline closely (typically within 5-25\% of the tight roofline for the GEMM shapes with larger operational intensity, i.e.\ last two plots).

-Figure~\ref{fig:perf_zen5} exhibits the BF16 GEMM performance for oneDNN and SFC-CA Algorithm on ZEN5.
-SFC-CA GEMM outperforms oneDNN by 1.4$\times$ (geometric mean speedup) and tracks the roofline closely (typically within 5-10\%).
+In Figure~\ref{fig:gemm_models} we show the performance for 100 random $M\times N\times K$ GEMMs (red dots in Figure~\ref{fig:perf_tuning}) on EMR.
+The red line corresponds to autotuned experiments, the blue line exhibits the experiments with ($K\_layers, k\_block\_factor$) predicted via the Nearest-Neighbor (NN) model and the green line shows the runs with ($K\_layers, k\_block\_factor$) predicted via the analytical performance model from Section~\ref{subsec:tuning}.
+Both the NN-model and the analytical model are predicting ($K\_layers, k\_block\_factor$) configurations that are very close to the optimal auto-tuned ones (within 3\% and 7\% respectively on average).
+Therefore, even in scenarios where a priori tuning is not possible on a per-GEMM basis, we can leverage either the analytical model or the Nearest-Neighbor model to extract efficient runtime knobs for SFC-CA GEMM.